akira-cn/babel-plugin-transform-private/README.md

 # Babel Private Field Plugin

 This is a plugin provide private fields in ES6+ class.
-It's not like [ECMAScript Private Fields](https://github.com/tc39/proposal-private-fields) proposal but auto transform any field start with '_' into private in a class.
+It's not like [ECMAScript Private Fields](https://github.com/tc39/proposal-private-fields) proposal but automatically transform any field which starts with '_' into a private field.

 ## Usage